Ivy Mix: Career

 In 2008, Mix left Guatemala and moved to New York City to pursue a career in the arts.
 She worked at Gagosian Gallery.
 She despised the job, calling it the worst job she ever had.
 She wasn't skilled at crafting cocktails, despite her knowledge of mezcal.
 She applied for a bartending job at Mayahuel and was turned down, only to be hired as a cocktail waitress.
 She gained bartending skills at Mayahuel and also at Fort Defiance.
 During this time, Mix noticed the majority of her colleagues were men, especially in the budding speakeasy throwback culture.
 This inspired her to co-found Speed Rack with fellow bartender Lynnette Marrero, giving female bartenders a space to be showcased while raising money for breast cancer.

 Mix began working for Julie Reiner, at Reiner's bars Lani Kai and Clover Club.
 Mix expressed to Reiner that she wanted to open a bar serving mezcal and Latin food.
 Reiner decided to invest in the bar and in 2015, Mix opened Leyenda in Brooklyn.
 In 2019, Leyenda was nominated for a James Beard Award for outstanding bar program.
 In 2024, she opened Whoopsie Daisy wine bar in Brooklyn.
+In 2026, Mix was a James Beard Award nominee for Outstanding Professional in Cocktail Service.